MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/cluster-set.md

 This is where cluster sets provides the benefit of scaling.
 By adding clusters into a cluster set, you can take advantage of storage or memory that may be available on another cluster without any additional purchases.
 From a resiliency perspective, adding additional nodes to a Storage Spaces Direct is not going to provide additional votes for quorum.

-As mentioned in [Drive symmetry considerations](https://docs.microsoft.com/windows-server/storage/storage-spaces/drive-symmetry-considerations), a Storage Spaces Direct Cluster can survive the loss of 2 nodes before going down.
+A Storage Spaces Direct Cluster can survive the loss of 2 nodes before going down.
 If you have a 4-node HCI cluster, 3 nodes go down will take the entire cluster down.
 If you have an 8-node cluster, 3 nodes go down will take the entire cluster down.
 With Cluster sets that has two 4-node HCI clusters in the set, 2 nodes in one HCI go down and 1 node in the other HCI go down, both clusters remain up.

 Is it better to create one large 16-node Storage Spaces Direct cluster or break it down into four 4-node clusters and use cluster sets?
 Having four 4-node clusters with cluster sets gives the same scale, but better resiliency in that multiple compute nodes can go down (unexpectedly or for maintenance) and production remains.